-- (i) The faculty members should possess adequate knowledge / expertise to deliver all the curricular contents of the programme. - (ii) The number of faculty members must be adequate, so as to enable them to engage in activities outside their teaching duties, especially for the purposes of professional development, curriculum development, student mentoring/counselling, administrative work, training, and placement of students, interaction with industrial and professional practitioners. - (iii) The number of faculty members must be sufficiently large in proportion to the number of students, so as to provide adequate levels of faculty-student interaction.
+- (i) The faculty members should possess adequate knowledge / expertise to deliver all the curricular contents of the programme. - (ii) The number of faculty members must be adequate so as to enable them to engage in activities outside their teaching duties, especially for the purposes of professional development, curriculum development, student mentoring/counselling, administrative work, training, and placement of students, interaction with industrial and professional practitioners. - (iii) The number of faculty members must be sufficiently large in proportion to the number of students, so as to provide adequate levels of faculty-student interaction.
 In any educational programme, it is essential to have adequate levels of teacher-student interaction, which is possible only if there are enough teachers, or in this case, faculty members. - (iv) The faculty must be actively involved in research and development.
 The programme must support, encourage and maintain such R&D activities.
-Research and development culture is important for any academic programme.
+A vibrant research and development culture is important for any academic programme.
 It provides new knowledge to the curriculum.
-The student's education is enriched by being part of such a culture, for it cultivates skills and habits for life-long learning and knowledge on contemporary issues. - (v) The academic freedom to steer and run the programme will be in the hands of members of the faculty.
+The student's education is enriched by being part of such a culture, for it cultivates skills and habits for lifelong learning and knowledge on contemporary issues.

+- (v) The academic freedom to steer and run the programme will be in the hands of members of the faculty.
 This includes the rights over evaluation and assessment processes and decisions on programme involvement.
-They should also engage themselves in the process of accreditation for the continuous improvement of the PEOs and the POs.

-- (vi) The faculty must have good educational qualifications, and must be actively updating knowledge in their respective areas of interest.
-It is desirable that the members of the faculty possess adequate industrial experience and be from diverse backgrounds.
+They should also engage themselves in the process of accreditation for the continuous improvement of the PEOs and the POs. - (vi) The faculty must have sound educational qualifications, and must be actively updating knowledge in their respective areas of interest.
+It is desirable that the members of the faculty possess adequate industrial experience, and that they have been drawn from diverse backgrounds.
 In terms of teaching, the faculty must possess experience, be able to communicate effectively, and be enthusiastic about programme improvement.
-For courses relating to design, the faculty members in charge of the course must have good design experience and participate in professional societies. - (vii) The institute shall provide the required information for three complete academic years for Student-Teacher Ratio (STR), faculty qualifications, faculty retention, Faculty Research Publications (FRP), Faculty Intellectual Property Rights (FIPR), Funded R&D Projects and Consultancy (FRDC), faculty training and faculty as participants in training and development activities as per the format given in the SAR.
+For courses related to design, the faculty members in charge of the course must have good design experience and participate in professional societies. - (vii) The institute shall provide the required information for three complete academic years for Student-Teacher Ratio (STR), Faculty Cadre Ratio, faculty qualifications, faculty retention, Faculty Research Publications (FRP), Faculty Intellectual Property Rights (FIPR), Funded R&D Projects and Consultancy (FRDC), faculty interaction with outside world, faculty competence correlation with programme specific criteria and faculty as participants/resource persons in training and development activities as per the format given in the SAR.
 However, it shall provide the information in a suitable format, wherever necessary, in case the format is not provided in the SAR.